Part of the NOTED Special Collection by eXtasy Books and Devine Destinies.

 They know their daughter wants them to become a family, but can they make it work?

-Preorder your copy of Away to Me now!
+Get your copy of Away to Me on eXtasy Books!

 Rikki squealed in excitement as she held up the box set of DVDs on Christmas Morning.
 “How’d you know I love the show?”
 It was every single season of the revival part of a science fiction series, plus all the specials.